gbb/ruleparser/README.md

 This program translates spreadsheets into numpy algebra and SQL.

+The program takes a CSV spreadsheet (e.g. from Excel or Openoffice) in a specified format as the main source of input.
+The spreadsheet describes a grid-based GIS transformation of the input rasters.

+Why is this useful?
+Spreadsheets are easy to visualise and edit, especially for non-programmers, and relatively complex map transformation logic can be written and checked without needing to decipher GIS functions.
+By using regular grid cells, non-GIS users don't need to worry about things like geometry/shape/area.
+By using high-speed numpy functions and GDAL, users don't need to worry about how to optimise the code, it's almost guaranteed to run fast.

 This program is used in combination with rbuild.
 See http://github.com/gbb/rbuild.

+In our work with national maps, ruleparser and rbuild allow us to transform several national maps using a moderately complex set of rules at 10x10m resolution in minutes.
+The area covered by these maps is 1200km by 1500km.

-You are welcome to adapt this program to suit your own needs.
+You are welcome (and encouraged) to adapt this program to suit your own needs.
+Some hints for alternative grammars are provided in the source code.

-The program takes a CSV spreadsheet (e.g. from Excel or Openoffice) in a particular format as the main source of input.
-The spreadsheet describes a grid-based GIS transformation of the input rasters.

 There are some settings in rp_settings.py that you can adjust.